-MSW charging is premised on quantity-based and the "polluter-pays" principles.
-Our policy intent is that it is primarily the responsibility of individual tenants to bear the charges for designated bags and designated labels, so as to drive behavioural changes for achieving waste reduction.
+MSW charging is premised on quantity-based and the "polluterpays" principles.
+Our policy intent is that it is primarily the responsibility of individual households to bear the charges for designated bags and designated labels, so as to drive behavioural changes for achieving waste reduction.

-Even if PMCs have lined the waste collection bins at the communal waste reception areas with large designated bags in advance, tenants are still required to wrap their waste properly in designated bags or affix with designated labels before disposing of it to meet the legislative requirements 28.
+Even if PMCs have lined the waste collection bins at the communal waste reception areas with large designated bags in advance, households are still required to wrap their waste properly in designated bags or affix with designated labels before disposing of it to meet the legislative requirements27.
 If PMCs line the bins in advance, extra costs will be involved.

-Depending on the needs of individual premises, PMCs may separately use transparent garbage bags to collect waste which has been wrapped in designated bags by individual tenants.
-This helps ensure that all the waste inside is wrapped in designated bags29.
+Depending on the needs of individual premises, PMCs may separately use transparent garbage bags to collect waste which has been wrapped in designated bags by individual households.
+This helps ensure that all the waste inside is wrapped in designated bags28.